 If you are doing any work – even on the smallest scale – to save the biodiversity of our planet, we consider that you are “Living n the Ark” and we would love to hear from you.
 We may even do a story on you (see Living in the Ark).

-Examples of Australia’s Great Biodiversity
+Australia’s Great Biodiversity

 We regularly bring a new plant to this page to showcase Australia’s great diversity.
 Today it is a our desert raisin.